 How does one get married at St. Ambrose?

 We want to support and assist you in the best way possible at St. Ambrose as you embark on this very important commitment in your lives.
 This section is intended to answer a few of the questions which are most likely on your mind as you prepare for your wedding.
 It may also help you to raise some questions which haven’t yet occurred to you, but will be important for you to consider as you make plans for your wedding.

 Who can be married at St. Ambrose?

 Normally, those who are registered parishioners of our parish.
 The Catholic Church has a long tradition of celebrating the sacraments within one’s own community of faith.
-There can be exceptions to this, however.

 Who is able to officiate at weddings?